harish-datla/TBMIL/computer_science/programming_languages/paradigms/oops/principles.md

 # Principles for the OOPS paradigm
 ---

-Paradigms are mental models rather than programming language specific construct, you can implement OOPS paradigm in assembly , but you would probably be exhausted.
+Paradigms are mental models rather than programming language specific construct, you can implement OOPS paradigm in assembly , but you would probably be exhausted doing it.

 Various languages have their syntaxes friendly for certain paradigms, which makes it easy to implement that particular paradigm in it.